 Liquidity VaR measures the expected loss associated with the above sector analysis, adjusted for the liquidity of the respective asset class.
 The addition of the liquidity component is a more conservative view of the normal VaR in that it introduces the spread between the bid and ask prices of assets.
 In moments of stress, the bid/ask spread widens as a function of reduced liquidity.
-The table T.32 shows the comparative evolution during 2012 of average liquidity VaR for different asset classes held by the Bank, where L1 is a measure of spread between bid/ask prices.
-Points of significant deviation between normal

-VaR measures and Liquidity Var, as indicated in the graph G.4, reflect the rise in stress and fall in liquidity among mainly fixed income instruments linked to peripheral countries and their financial institutions.
+The graph G.4 and table T.33 show the comparative evolution during 2013 of average liquidity VaR for different asset classes held by the Bank, where L1 is a measure of spread between bid/ask prices.
+Points of significant deviation between normal VaR measures and Liquidity VaR, reflect the rise in stress and fall in liquidity among mainly fixed income instruments linked to peripheral countries and their financial institutions.